Everything We Know About Mary-Kate Olsen’s "Emergency" Divorce From Olivier Sarkozy

 Olsen reportedly has a strong pre-nup.

-The divorce petition reportedly also emphasizes the enforcement of her prenuptial agreement, which a source described to Us Weekly as "ironclad."
+The divorce petition reportedly also emphasises the enforcement of her prenuptial agreement, which a source described to Us Weekly as "ironclad."

 “Her business interests and fortune are protected," the source added.